Let’s talk about autism communication pictures.

 - Less realistic drawings

 Which picture works better for which student?

 It’s a simple question to help choose books.
 Just be aware of how the art in a book matches a student’s ability to understand.

 As students mature they are able to understand more variations in art.
 Color becomes less important and more abstract pictures can work OK.
 But keep in mind that all children do not learn at the same rate.

 A common activity for parents and their young children is reading story books together.
 Not only is it a fabulous language development activity, but sitting together looking at books is a favorite for developing that social back and forth that becomes conversation.
 Picking books with the right kind of art can help this activity be more successful.

 These studies were done with typically developing children, not specifically those with special needs.

 It’s about our children with special learning needs.
 Remember. . . photos are easiest.
 Black & white drawings are hardest.
 Now look at all the art we use to embellish their learning environments.
 Look at the art we use for communication supports.
 Does what we use match what we know about these children’s learning strengths?

 What’s the rule?

-There aren’t hard fast rules about what art to use for what age.
+When creating autism communication pictures, there aren’t hard fast rules about what art to use for what age.
 But a good rule to use would be this. . .if a student understands and responds to the visual forms we use, that’s great.
 If he isn’t responding consistently in the way we want, try an easier form.